Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 1. Select Home > Analysis > Bench Design Bench design

-2. Bench Design/ Persistence Analysis dialog appears.
+2. The Bench Design/ Persistence Analysis dialog appears.
 Under the Bench Design tab, select the Bench Design checkbox.

-3. In this tutorial we will perform Fixed Bench Width analysis.
+3. In this tutorial we will perform a Fixed Bench Width analysis.
 Select Fixed Bench Width and enter 7 m.

 Bench Analysis Inputs